f23783/f23783/README.md

-🛡️ Arda Fidancı – SOC Engineer | Cybersecurity Enthusiast
+🛡️ Arda Fidancı – SOC Analyst Candidate | Cybersecurity Student

 Hello, I’m Arda Fidancı, a Software Engineering student at Ostim Teknik University, Ankara, pursuing a career in Cybersecurity — particularly in Security Operations and Threat Analysis.
 My main focus is building a deep, hands-on understanding of network defense, intrusion detection, automation, and system monitoring using both enterprise-grade and open-source technologies.